 Translating Malay (Melayu) language, Bahasa Malay or just abbreviated ‘BM’ as it’s often referred to in Malaysia, is relatively straightforward in comparison to other languages.
 Today it’s estimated Malay is spoken by over 290 million in Malaysia, Brunei, Indonesia and Singapore, making it in the list of top 10 languages spoken in the world!

 Malay is remotely related to English and origins in the Austronesian family of languages.
 The Malay standardized official alphabet is called Rumi and consists of 26 Latin-based characters that work well for localization on various program platforms, documents, subtitles, websites or media.
-VEQTA Translations can provide English to Malay translation or Malay to English or Malay to Mandarin.
-We can also translate Thai to Malay or other combinations.
+VEQTA Translations can provide English to Malay translation or Malay to English or other combinations.

-VEQTA Translations makes use of best localization practices to provide an accurate Malay translation which is relevant to the specific target audience in different industry fields; our best practices involve using experienced Malay translators in Malaysia with native language proficiency and Subject-Matter Experts with both local and international experience for global solutions suited for clients and customers worldwide.
+VEQTA Translations makes use of best localization practices to provide an accurate BM to English translation which is relevant to the specific target audience in different industry fields; our best practices involve using senior translators to translate English to BM and Subject-Matter Experts with both local and international experience for global solutions suited for clients and customers worldwide.

 Professional Malay editors including linguists that translate Malay to Chinese or BM to Mandarin or other languages than English, often have additional industry experience in the actual topic and have studied the subject and topic of the source text writing and knows definitions of both common words and correct linguist industry technical terminologies.
 The relevant industry experience enables the translator to apply the correct tone and style, understand the jargon and industry terms needed, and knowledge of which lexicons or industry terminology references to use before providing an English to malaysian translation online.